ARE MODERN YOUTH TURNED OFF TO MISSIONS?

 dangerous for both the missionary and those whom they are trying to reach.
 Even those who are killed in service seldom make

 it into the news media.

-Here at the 2016 Annual Conference, we are seated next to Frank and Marie Drown, who were engaged in the 1956 attempt to reach
+My wife and I are seated next to Frank and Marie Drown, who were engaged in the 1956 attempt to reach

 the Aucas of Ecuador with the gospel.
 Five of their colleagues died in that mission, but the Auca church is thriving today!